d-eisen/portfolio/content/testworld.md

 weight: 1

 # This is what appears as the tab's title
-title: "WorldWater | David Eisenmenger"
+title: "testworld | David Eisenmenger"

 # This is the description in the <head> tag
 description: "I set a direction for the redesign of the product and crafted and tested a functioning prototype for development."

 # This the heading of the navigation at the top of the case study
-nav_heading: "WorldWater Case Study"
+nav_heading: "testworld Case Study"

 # This is what appears in the case studies section, place this image at the /static/img folder
 thumbnail: "WWLandingPgV3LG.png"

 # This is the title of the case study in the case studies section
-case_short_title: "WorldWater Mobile Site"
+case_short_title: "testworld Mobile Site"

 # This is the title of the case study in the case study page
-case_title: "WorldWater Mobile Site"
+case_title: "testworld Mobile Site"

 # This is the subtitle of the case study in the case studies section and the case study page
 case_subtitle: "Mobile First Web Design"

 # This is the case description in the case studies section
-case_description: "WorldWater.com is an informational website for a non governmental organization focused on water, sanitation, and hygiene for communities in Ecuador."
+case_description: "testworld.com is an informational website for a non governmental organization focused on water, sanitation, and hygiene for communities in Ecuador."

 # This is the featured image of the case, place this image at /post_title_here/img folder
 # e.g. /mypost/img
 case_feature_img: "WWLandingPgV3LG.png"

 # This is the case summary in the case itself
-case_summary: "WorldWater.com is the home site for the WorldWater organization.
-WorldWater is a nongovernmental organization (NGO) that is focused on empowering communities to manage their public health infrastructure.
+case_summary: "testworld.com is the home site for the testworld organization. testworld is a nongovernmental organization (NGO) that is focused on empowering communities to manage their public health infrastructure.
 Their primary operations are in the the Amazon Basin as well as in the United States.
 The site is focused on supporting its social media channels with information about the organization and features allowing users to donate as well as raise funds by challenging others using social media.
-The assets represented here have had the original company name replaced with a placeholder, WorldWater."
+The assets represented here have had the original company name replaced with a placeholder, testworld."

 # Your team members
 team: ["David Eisenmenger"]